-Started in 2005 by proprietor and trained teacher Lily Baah, Baah Memorial School began as just a nursery with six students that later expanded to additional grade levels, now reaching up to JHS3 (grade 9).
+Started in 2005 by proprietor and trained teacher Lily Baah, Baah Memorial School in Apaaso, Ghana began with just six nursery school students.

-As parents realized that the students at Baah Memorial School were performing better than at other schools and students were speaking English, Lily's enrollment increased.
+As parents realized that the students at Baah Memorial School were speaking English and performing better than their peers at other schools, Lily's enrollment grew.
 This growth required improved infrastructure to support the expanding student body.

-After joining the IDP Rising Schools program and completing its financial literacy and school management training, Lily has since acquired a total of seven loans.
-The first two loans, totaling about 8,000 Ghanaian cedis (approximately 27,000 USD based off November 2018 exchange rates).
+After joining the IDP Rising Schools program and completing its financial literacy and school management training, Lily has since acquired a total of eight loans totaling about 134,000 Ghanaian cedis (approximately 27,000 USD based off November 2018 exchange rates).
 The first two loans were used to add 11 classrooms.
-Her subsequent loans were used to purchase a school bus and repair an old vehicle, totaling 21,000 Ghanaian cedis (13,400 USD).
-Additionally, she built gender separated restrooms and a dormitory so that her junior high school students could study for their examinations.
+Her subsequent loans were used to purchase a school bus, repair an old vehicle, create gender-separated restrooms, and add a three story multipurpose building.
+She was even able to add a dormitory so that her junior high school students could study for their examinations.
 All of these improvements helped Lily increase the enrollment from 200 students in 2010 to 650 in 2018.